 This is the third edition of this guideline, which was first published in 1998 and then in 2003 under the title The Investigation and Treatment of Couples with Recurrent Miscarriage.

 Update February 2017: Please note, following a review of the guidelines in December 2016, minor amendments have been made.
-Please check that you are using the most up to date.
+The version available here is the most up to date.
 The date on the guideline has not been changed since no amendments were made to the content.